JoelHMikael/LYLLRuoka/README.md

 ```
 Great!
 Now you have the server running.
 If you restart the server or close the terminal window or anything else, you will obviously have to restart the server.

 You can make the server run automatically on reboot.
-This hasn't been tested, though...

 Add to **roots** crontab (run `sudo crontab -e`):
 ```